Jamie Carragher accuses Nottingham Forest of lacking ‘class’ over PGMOL outburst

 “NFFC will now consider its options.”

-However, former Forest forward Stan Collymore was critical of the move, which he fears may be counter-productive.
+Former Forest forward Stan Collymore was also critical of the move, which he fears may be counter-productive.

-Collymore tweeted: “Take the high road and keep making representation via club secretary.
+Collymore posted on X: “Take the high road and keep making representation via club secretary.
 That’s the accepted 150+ year protocol.

 “I GUARANTEE the only thing social media and owner rants will do is create more issues.
 Take.
 The.
 High.
 Road.
 It’s.
 Nottingham.
 Forest.
 Not.
 A. Pub.
 Team.”